The Last Spritz

 HermèsEDP

-A greenhouse with the windows open — dewy white flowers over cool grapefruit.
+A greenhouse with the windows flung open — dewy flowers over cool grapefruit.

 Jour d'Hermès

-Jour d'Hermès is what happens when a house known for restraint makes a floral.
-The grapefruit, lemon, and watery top keeps everything cool and transparent, and the gardenia, green notes, and sweet pea heart reads like fresh-cut flowers rather than a heavy bouquet.
-It's luminous and airy — floral, but firmly on the fresh side of the line.
+Jour d'Hermès is what happens when a house famous for restraint makes a floral.
+Cool grapefruit and a watery brightness keep everything transparent, and the gardenia-and-green heart smells like fresh-cut stems rather than a heavy bouquet.
+It's luminous and weightless — the kind of floral you notice the way you notice that a window's been opened.

 Best Everyday